Prepared by Mark Derrick, CCR Instructor on Staff

 What about Solid State Oxygen Sensors?

-The Se7en+ electronics module allows the choice of using either a traditional galvanic chemistry oxygen sensors and/or Poseidon Solid State Oxygen Sensors (SSO2).
+The Se7en+ electronics module allows the choice of using traditional analog galvanic chemistry oxygen sensors, digital Poseidon Solid State Oxygen Sensors (SSO2), or a combination of both.
 The SSO2 offers the benefits of no need for periodic annual replacement with greatly enhanced speed and stability.
-Currently, the SSO2 is believed to have an estimated life of about ten years but also costs about ten times more than a galvanic chemistry sensor.
-Dive Gear Express believes the SSO2 offers substantial improvements in convenience and reliability of oxygen measurement for divers.
-As of 2024, we recommend the Se7en+ be configured at a minimum with one Solid State Oxygen Sensor as primary and one analog galvanic chemistry sensor as secondary.
+Currently, the SSO2 is believed to have an estimated life of at least ten years (probably longer) but also costs about six to eight times more than a galvanic chemistry sensor.
+The SSO2 offers substantial improvements in convenience and reliability of oxygen measurement for divers.
+As of 2025, Poseidon recommends the Se7en+ be configured at a minimum with one Solid State Oxygen Sensor as primary.

 Does the Se7en have a CO2 monitor?